-Plagiarism checks should be performed at all times, particularly for all FASoS electronically submitted exams.
-All digitally submitted exams are uploaded on the Student Portal for a plagiarism check.
+Plagiarism checks are performed at all times at FASoS.
+All digitally submitted exams are uploaded in CANVAS where a plagiarism check takes place automatically.
 The plagiarism reports are evaluated by the respective examiners on a case-by-case basis.

 Due dates for electronic submissions should be set on working days and within working hours (9:00 to 17:00 hrs; the norm at FASoS is 16:00 hrs).